 Students planning to graduate from Woodland Community College must complete and submit a graduation petition to Admission and Records (located in building 100) by April 14, 2017.

 Graduation Petition forms are now located on the MyCampus Portal under Student Resources > Woodland Community College > Admissions and Records > Forms.

 Any questions pertaining to the completion of the Graduation Application may be directed to a counselor.

 Woodland Community College awards an Associate in Arts and an Associate in Science degree.
 All candidates for graduation must file a petition in the Admissions and Records Office in the semester they wish to graduate.
-Graduation petitions are due at the end of Fall (~November 15), Spring (~April 15), or Summer (~July 15).
+Graduation petitions are due on November 15 for the Fall semester, April 15 for Spring, or July 15 for Summer session.
 Students must apply to graduate prior to the deadline in order to be considered for the term they are wishing to graduate.

 Students who believe they may continue their education at a four-year college or university should plan to complete the General Education requirements for transfer and consult with a Counselor.

 Before submitting a graduation petition to the Admissions and Records Office, it is strongly recommended that students meet with a Counselor.

 Students maintaining attendance at least one semester of a calendar year receive “catalog rights”.
 Summer session does not count for catalog rights.
 Catalog rights refer to the regulations determining graduation requirements.
 Students may elect the requirements in effect in the year they began their study or in the year they graduate from WCC.
 Once catalog rights are established, absence related to an approved educational leave or for attendance at another institution is not to be considered an interruption, providing the above attendance criteria is met.

 While catalog rights hold degree requirements, they do not apply to changes in prerequisites required in a given course.
 Prerequisite requirements are those stated in the “Course Descriptions” section of the current catalog.